 - 9.1 The Board is under a duty in terms of section 7 of the Act to publish in this policy a statement on the extent to which it considers there to be overprovision of licensed premises or licensed premises of a particular description in any locality within its area.
-The Board has complied with the requirements of the Act and has had regard to Scottish Ministers guidance issued under section 142. - 9.2 The Board consulted the persons specified in section 7 of the Act and identified a potential area of overprovision of off-sales premises in the locality of Lerwick.
-The Board carried out a full overprovision assessment for that locality.
-The Board determined there is no overprovision of off-sales premises in Lerwick. - 9.3 The Board considers there to be no overprovision of licensed premises or licensed premises of a particular description in any locality in the Board's area. - 9.4 Scottish Ministers guidance is under review.
-The Board will if necessary reconsider this overprovision statement in light of fresh guidance.
+The Board has complied with the requirements of the Act and has had regard to Scottish Ministers guidance issued under section 142. - 9.3 The Board considers there to be no overprovision of licensed premises or licensed premises of a particular description in any locality in the Board's area. - 9.4 Scottish Ministers guidance was published in January 2023.
+This overprovision statement takes account of that guidance.
+[See section 5 of the Scottish Ministers Guidance]